-Wondering what to pack for the Galapagos?
+Are you wondering what to pack for the Galapagos?
 You’re not alone.
-The Galapagos are a place unlike any other on earth.
-They are quite the trip from mainland Ecuador, and tough to get to for most.
-Because of this, it may be hard to find a reliable Galapagos packing list.
+The Galapagos is a place unlike any other on earth.
+They are quite the trip from mainland Ecuador and tricky for most.
+Because of this, it may be hard to find a reliable packing list.
+We had the most incredible time on our Galapagos Cruise but didn’t know what to pack for the trip.
+Hopefully, this list will make planning your trip to the stunning islands easier.

 The Ultimate Galapagos Packing List